scalafx/scalafx/README.md

     ./scalafx
     ./scalafx-demos

-Where `.` is a the root folder of the project.
+Where `.` is the root folder of the project.

 The `notes` folder contains release notes for past releases.

-The `scalafx` folder is the sub project for the ScalaFX Framework.
+The `scalafx` folder is the sub-project for the ScalaFX Framework.

-The `scalafx-demos` is the sub project for the ScalaFX Framework Demonstrations (some are a bit out of date, help needed here :).
+The `scalafx-demos` is the sub-project for the ScalaFX Framework Demonstrations, some are a bit out of date, help needed here :).

 The `project` folder is reserved for SBT build system setup.